zenginhasanberk/image-to-ascii/README.md

-# Image to ASCII converter for the command line.
+# Image to ASCII converter for the command line

 ## Requirements
 Python's `Pillow` and `numpy` packages.